bytecodealliance/rfcs/accepted/isle-extended-patterns.md

 1. Most importantly, is this the right balance of expressivity (enough to solve our problems,) with minimality and simplicity (extending existing ideas as far as possible, remaining "conceptually small")?

-2. Details of syntax: `given` seems like a reasonable starting point, but other options could be `with`, `match`, `matching`, or perhaps some other better idea?

-3. Compatibility with all of our anticipated uses of ISLE -- this will almost certainly work with `islec`, but we should ensure that it is not unduly hard to update the `isle-veri` backend, and that we aren't precluding any other uses or analyzability later by adding
+2. Compatibility with all of our anticipated uses of ISLE -- this will almost certainly work with `islec`, but we should ensure that it is not unduly hard to update the `isle-veri` backend, and that we aren't precluding any other uses or analyzability later by adding